usbong/ITAMS/Notes/SoftwareGeneralOperatingSystem.md

 ### Reminder based on understanding

 Change of Motherboard and/or Harddisk Storage (with installed OS),<br/>
---> causes: reinstallation of OS (with new OS license if applicable)
+--> causes: re-installation of OS (with new OS license if applicable)

 #### Additional Notes: Windows OS